LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 Applying calculations to your visualization helps further customize, filter, and aggregate data.
 Calculations can be something as simple as applying an `AVG` or any other aggregate function.

-Regardless of what type calculation you are applying to your visualization it is considered a **calculated field**.
+Regardless of what type of calculation you apply to your visualization, we consider the result a **calculated field**.

 When a new calculation is created, a new pill will be added into your data pane under with the name you provided to the calculation.
 We will cover **basic calculations** below and **table calculations** below.